KDE/digikam-doc/setup_application/views_settings.rst

 .. tip::

-    For technical and design reasons, the Icon-View only displays a minimal set of information under thumbnails.
-However, digiKam offers a practical workaround, the Table View where thumbnails are organized in rows, and columns can be fully customized to show any metadata stored in the digiKam database
+    For technical and design reasons, the **Icon-View** only displays a minimal set of information under thumbnails.
+However, digiKam offers a practical workaround, the **Table-View**, where thumbnails are organized in rows, and columns can be fully customized to show any metadata stored in the digiKam database

 .. _thumbnails_action: